Visas and residence permits

 - You must click on “I validate my VLS-TS”, then fill out the online form and upload the required documents.

 - You must also have paid your tax stamp with a credit card by clicking here:

 Then, you will immediately receive a document to download that will validate your visa as a residence permit.

-If you enter in France with a visa bearing mention “Carte de séjour à solliciter dans les 2 mois suivant votre arrivée”, you will have to apply for a residence card at the Prefecture you depend on within two months after your arrival in France.
+If you enter France with a visa marked “Carte de séjour à solliciter dans les 2 mois” (residence permit to be applied for within 2 months), you must apply for a residence permit via the online procedure (ANEF) within 2 months of your arrival in France.